Ahaeflig/agent-bootstrap/README.md

 - always solve and optimize for root-causes, never for symptoms.
 - skills are reusable units of know-how: they define how to perform one class of work, including the instructions, tools, and checks that make that work reliable.
 - recipes are skill-specific specializations that adapt how a skill is instructed for a particular kind of task or output.
+They encode specific accumulated knowledge for tasks.
 - pipelines define the default stages or steps for a task family, and can be adapted for a specific run by adding, skipping, reordering, retrying steps, or escalating to the user when required.
 Pipelines should produce auditable decisions and artifacts.
 - config holds explicit parameters and contracts.
 - scripts are mainly dumb pipes.